 Drink hot milk.
 It sounds like something your grandmother would tell you to do, but a common Ayurvedic practice is to drink hot spiced milk before bed.
 Try a hot cup with a pinch of cinnamon, cardamom, ginger and nutmeg.
 The spices are cleansing for your body, and the nutmeg is calming.

 Meditate.
-You may not think you know how, but you don’t have to be a Yogi or Buddhist Monk to meditate.
+You may not think you know how, but you don’t have to be a yogi or Buddhist monk to meditate.
 Try this: sit quietly and comfortably, close your eyes, and focus on your breath.
-Even 5 minutes of this is enough to start resting the mind.
+Even five minutes of this is enough to start resting the mind.

 Get Moving.
 Not right before bed of course, but try to incorporate more movement or exercise into your day.
 Take the stairs, go for a walk, do yoga, get active!
 Your body is designed to be in motion during the day and at rest at night.
 Moving more will help you get on that cycle.

 Interested in learning more about how Ayurveda can improve your health?
-To find out more, schedule a free consultation with our Ayurveda specialist.
+Book a Discover Ayurveda Wellness Escape or a virtual Lifestyle Consultation with one of our Ayurveda Specialists.